Lakewood smart stores and micro markets with a more polished finish.

 Want to plan a Lakewood rollout?

-We will look at the footprint, the audience, and whether smart stores, a compact smart-vending-machine setup, or a micro market makes the most sense for the property.
+We will look at the footprint, the audience, and whether a compact smart-store setup, a larger smart-store setup, or a micro market makes the most sense for the property.
 The contact flow stays simple: tell us about the building and we will map the right setup.